Home to Gator Nation

 - Money Magazine frequently ranks Gainesville among the best places to live in America

-Finding the perfect home in Gainesville begins with understanding the various neighborhoods.
+Making Gainesville your first choice in real estate & finding the perfect home begins with understanding the various neighborhoods.

 In the northeast part of town, you’ll find lots of growing families as well as entrepreneurs, professors working at UF and recent retirees.
 The neighborhoods are relaxed and easy-going, yet close to I-75, UF and the mall.
 Outdoor enthusiasts love this part of town thanks to the available recreation activities.